CgrantClassics/CameronGrant/_posts/2021-04-20-Quantifying-Text-Inscriptions.markdown

 These tables are known as data frames, and they're what R-Studio's "ggplot" package will turn into pretty charts and graphs.
 I've listed relevant info such as the inscription's call number; its province, city, or region of origin; the full body of the inscription; and an accurate character count (spaces are not counted as characters).

 I elected to quantify this data to see what I could observe about inscription lengths across regions.
 Since several of the inscriptions are from the same area, they are counted as one entity on the x-axis of my chart.

+* X-Axis: City or Region of origin
+* Y-Axis: Character count

+These graphs should show me a general pattern of inscription length which could theoretically be used to determine cost of inscriptions.